awsdocs/amazon-route53-docs/doc_source/domain-click-email-link.md

 We cancel the deletion request\.
 To resend the authorization email, see [To resend the authorization email to update the registrant contact or delete a domain](#domain-click-email-link-update-procedure)\.

 **Geographic TLDs only – Transfer a domain from Route 53 to another registrar**
-If you're transferring a domain that has a [geographic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic), the new registrar cancels the transfer\.
+If you're transferring a domain that has a [geographic TLD](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-geographic), the new registrar cancels the transfer\.
-Authorization isn't required for domains that have a [generic TLD](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), such as \.com, \.net, or \.org\.
+Authorization isn't required for domains that have a [generic TLD](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/registrar-tld-list.html#registrar-tld-list-generic), such as \.com, \.net, or \.org\.

+**Topics**
 + [Updating Your Email Address](#domain-click-email-link-update-address)
 + [Resending Emails](#domain-click-email-link-resend-email)

 ## Updating Your Email Address<a name="domain-click-email-link-update-address"></a>

 We always send confirmation and authorization emails to the email address for the registrant contact for a domain\.
 For some TLDs, we're required to send email to the old and new email addresses for the registrant contact in the following cases:
 + You're changing the email address for a domain that is already registered with Amazon Route 53
 + You're changing the email address for a domain that you're transferring to Route 53

 If you don't have access to the email address that is currently associated with the registrant contact for your domain \(or to the old email address, if you're changing the email address for the registrant contact\), see [Updating the Email Address for a Domain When You Can't Access Email at the Old Address](domain-update-contacts.md#domain-update-contacts-change-email-form)\.